orchetect/SwiftRadix/README.md

 ## Author

-Coded by a bunch of 🐹 hamsters in a trenchcoat that calls itself [@orchetect](https://github.com/orchetect).
+Coded by a bunch of 🐹 hamsters in a trench coat that calls itself [@orchetect](https://github.com/orchetect).

 ## License

 Licensed under the MIT license.
 See [LICENSE](https://github.com/orchetect/SwiftRadix/blob/master/LICENSE) for details.

+This library was formerly known as SwiftHex.

 ## Contributions